JBesna/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data

-The run_analysis.r program will work if you dowloand the folder: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and set the working directory to the unzipped folder.
+The run_analysis.r program will work if you dowload the folder: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and set the working directory to the unzipped folder.